jmchiang1/NetflixClone/README.md

 # NetflixClone

-Full stack Netflix Clone with Admin Panel built using the following technologies:
+Full-stack Netflix Clone with Admin Panel, built using the following technologies:

 - MongoDB
 - Express